-The note payable for \$14,970,000 due on January 1, 1998 was refinanced through the \$36.0 million credit facility which is described below and is classified as long-term.
+The note payable for \$14,970,000 due on January 1, 1998, was refinanced through the \$36.0 million credit facility which is described below and is classified as long-term.

-Aggregate principal payments, in thousands, due subsequent to December 31, 1997, are as follows:
+Aggregate principal payments, in thousands, due subsequent to December 31, 1998, are as follows:

-On March 18, 1996, the Company assumed a line of credit for \$5,000,000 which was unused at December 31, 1997 and 1996.
-At December 31, 1997, the interest rate was 8.00%.
+On March 18, 1996, the Company assumed a line of credit for \$5,000,000.
+Advances on this line of credit at December 31, 1998, were \$2,050,000.
+This line of credit was not used at December 31, 1997.
+At December 31, 1998, the interest rate was 7.5%.
 The interest rate is set at the bank's discretion at a rate less than or equal to the bank's prime rate.
 Borrowings are secured by certain assets.
 The line of credit has no expiration date.
-In October 1996, the Company authorized the issuance of a standby letter of credit for \$1,000,000, which has no expiration date.

 On September 17, 1997, the Company closed on an unsecured \$36.0 million five-year revolving line of credit with a bank.
 The amount available under the line will decrease by \$5.4 million at the beginning of year three and by \$7.2 million at the beginning of each of years four and five.
 The Company can borrow at the prime rate on a day-to-day basis or may borrow for 30, 60, 90 or 180 day periods at LIBOR (London Interbank Offered Rate) plus 0.80% to 1.25% based on the Company's funded debt to EBITDA (earnings before interest expense, income taxes, depreciation and amortization) ratio.
 The credit facility also contains certain financial covenants which, among others, requires that the Company maintain required levels of EBITDA, funded debt to EBITDA, fixed charge coverage and current assets to current liabilities.
 In addition, there are limitations on additional indebtedness as well as acquisitions and minority interest purchases.
-The Company was in compliance with these covenants at December 31, 1997.
-The line was unused at December 31, 1997.
+The Company was in compliance with these covenants at December 31, 1998.